youngsoul/BlynkLib/Readme.md

 Changes
 -------

-### May 2017
+### June 24 2017
-* Added NoValueToReport exception.
-If a read handler has no value to report back, then throwing a NoValueToReport exception will cause BlynkLib to just ignore it.
+* change the run method to include a try/catch if any exception happens in the run method.
+If an exception occurs, this client will sleep 2 seconds and try the run method again.
+The goal is to not unexpectedly exit the run method.

-### June 2017
+### June 5 2017
 * Added authenticated flag to UserTask.
 True - user task can only run if the application is authenticated with Blynk server False - user task can run without being authenticated.
 Useful for background
       activities

+### May 2017
+* Added NoValueToReport exception.
+If a read handler has no value to report back, then throwing a NoValueToReport exception will cause BlynkLib to just ignore it.